 We now got hunch that Python has something to do with big data and work profile of data scientists.
 Now let’s get back to the point and seek answers as why data scientists are loving languages like Python and R over the traditional programming languages.

-From the above pictures, it is clear that Python and R do not give unnecessary headache to coders.
+Python and R do not give unnecessary headache to coders.
 They are clutter free, and easy to code with minimum syntax involved.

 Well, do mind that Python and R are preferred languages of data scientists but they differ, especially with their libraries.
 Let’s see some other aspects of Python which makes life easy for data scientists.